Drunk Driving Injury Attorneys Serving Memphis

-Advocating for those injured in a drunk driving accident in Memphis, Jackson, and throughout West Tennessee
+Advocating for those injured in a drunk driving accidents in West Tennessee

-The skilled Memphis drunk driving accident injury attorneys at the law firm of Bailey & Greer, PLLC, are prepared to hold those responsible for our clients’ injuries accountable for their actions.
-We help families recover compensation for the medical care, home care services, lost income, permanent disability, pain and suffering, and other losses that can come from a serious drunk driving accident injury.
+The skilled Memphis drunk driving accident injury attorneys at Bailey & Greer, PLLC are prepared to hold those responsible for our clients’ injuries accountable for their actions.
+We help families recover compensation for the medical care, home care services, lost income, permanent disability, pain and suffering, and other losses that can come from a serious drunk driving accident.
 We are here to help you.

 - Traumatic brain injury

 These injuries can take anywhere from weeks to years to the rest of your life to heal, depending on their severity.
 Aside from the physical and emotional toll, coping with such serious problems is no inexpensive venture.
 Between surgeries and treatments and any additional accommodations and medications, medical debt could quickly mount to several hundred thousand dollars or more.

 What are the rights of Memphis drunk driving accident victims?

 After an accident with a drunk and negligent driver, you have the right to pursue compensation though a settlement with the at-fault driver’s insurance company or through a lawsuit.
 When an individual makes the choice to get behind the wheel after having had too much to drink, they are choosing to engage in negligent, reckless behavior that puts the lives of other drivers and their own life at risk.